Cerfoglg/GE-Heartbeat/README.md

-# heartbeat-proxy
+# GE Heartbeat

-Proxy microservice to relay heartbeats sent from the GE Heartbeat scripts to Monasca, authenticating with Keystone
+Proxy microservice to relay heartbeats sent from the GE Heartbeat scripts to Monasca, authenticating with Keystone.